Returning to College in Recovery

 The mission of the Collegiate Recovery Community (CRC) at the University of Mississippi is to provide recovering students with the resources and support to achieve academic success, to further personal and professional growth, and to have an active and fulfilling collegiate experience without the use of alcohol or drugs.

-Get in touch with your Collegiate Recovery Community for help re-entering college.
+Approach your Collegiate Recovery Community (re-entering) college.

 When you’re ready to go back to college, staff or volunteers with your campus’s Collegiate Recovery Community can help you navigate the admissions process.